gustavosbarroso/Solaris/README.md

 The thermal behavior of the oven was described through an energy balance involving:

-* Solar radiation absorption;
+* Solar energy absorption;
 * Thermal radiation losses;
-* Convective heat exchange with the environment.
+* Convective heat transfer;
+* Environmental effects.

-The resulting nonlinear differential equation governs the temperature evolution of the system and serves as the foundation of the numerical simulations presented in this repository.
+The resulting model was used to estimate the temperature evolution of the system and guide design decisions throughout the project.

 ---

-## 💻 Computational Simulation
+## 💻 Computational Study

-To investigate the thermal performance of the oven under different conditions, a numerical model was implemented in Python.
+Numerical simulations were performed as part of the project to investigate the thermal behavior of the proposed system under different operating conditions.

-The governing differential equation is solved using the **Fourth-Order Runge-Kutta (RK4)** method.

-The simulation allows the study of:

-* Heating rates;
-* Equilibrium temperatures;
-* Solar irradiance effects;
-* Convective losses;
-* Radiative losses;
-* Environmental influences on performance.

-### About this Repository

-The original Solaris project combined theoretical, experimental, and computational work.

-For clarity and reproducibility, this repository presents an **independent implementation** of the thermal model developed during the project.
-The objective is to reproduce and explore the physical principles, numerical methods, and engineering concepts investigated by the team.
+This repository contains an independent implementation inspired by the theoretical framework developed during Solaris and is intended to illustrate the physical principles explored during the project.

 ---